 A Stock Donation Form or Authorization of Stock Transfer Form can be found in the Appendix - Accounting Sample Forms/Reports.
-This form should be used for any gift of stock, to your parish or school general fund or capital campaign, or the Catholic Services annual appeal or Building of Future of Hope Campaign.
+This form should be used for any gift of stock, to your parish or school general fund or capital campaign or the Catholic Services annual appeal.